hashicorp/terraform-aws-consul/README.md

 # Consul AWS Blueprint

-This repo contains Blueprint for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
+This repo contains a Blueprint for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 Consul is a distributed, highly-available tool that you can use for service discovery and key/value storage.